Planning to visit Ireland?

 This famous Dublin Street has not only many bars and good restaurants, but it seems to be the place where tourists meet locals.

-Packed every day of the week with many pints being poured and spilled this is a truly unique place to visit.
+Packed every day of the week with many pints being poured and spilt this is a truly unique place to visit.

 78. Have Some Fish And Chips At Leo Burdock In Dublin – Co.
 Dublin